 The reprocessing took place abroad (France and UK).
 Plutonium and uranium gained from reprocessing has been used for fuel fabrication and recycled in Swiss NPPs.
-The radioactive waste arising from reprocessing is returned to Switzerland (see Section B.2).
-The contracts between the Swiss NPP operators and the foreign reprocessing companies (AREVA NC in France and NDA in the UK) cover roughly 1,200 t of spent fuel.
-Before the start of the moratorium, about 1,139 t of spent fuel had been shipped from the Swiss NPPs to the reprocessing facilities in France and the UK.
+The radioactive waste arising from reprocessing has been returned to Switzerland (see Section B.2).
+The contracts between the Swiss NPP operators and the foreign reprocessing companies cover roughly 1200 t of spent fuel.
+Before the start of the moratorium, about 1139 t of spent fuel had been shipped from the Swiss NPPs to the reprocessing facilities in France and the UK.
 All Swiss fuel has already been reprocessed.
+All radioactive waste had also been returned to Switzerland

-For the interim storage of spent fuel and radioactive waste returned from reprocessing abroad, a dry storage building at Beznau NPP (ZWIBEZ) and a Central Interim Storage Facility (ZZL) (Figure 4) have been built.
-In addition a building for the wet storage of spent fuel at Gösgen NPP (Nasslager) was commissioned in April 2008.
+For the interim storage of spent fuel and radioactive waste returned from reprocessing abroad, a dry storage building at Beznau NPP (ZWIBEZ) and a Central Interim Storage Facility (ZZL) (Figure 3) have been built.
+In addition, a building for the wet storage of spent fuel at Gösgen NPP (Nasslager) was commissioned in April 2008.

-Figure 4: Central Interim Storage Facility of radioactive waste (ZZL) in Würenlingen.
+Central Interim Storage Facility for radioactive waste (ZZL) in Würenlingen.
 The facility is operated by the utility-owned company Zwilag (Photo: ENSI).